RobvanGastel/meta-rl-algorithms/DQN/README.md

 ## Deep Q-learning Networks

-This directory contains several implementations of DQN that utilize different techniques to improve performance based on several papers.
+Implementation of DQN and several techniques to improve convergence and performance, like experience replay, double QDN and Duelling DQN.
+Furthermore, evaluated these agents on the CartPole environment.

 **references**
 - [Deep Reinforcement Learning with Double Q-learning](https://arxiv.org/abs/1509.06461)